Shortcut to Results - Data Mining and Analysis Service

 - If your data is in a financial system, SAP, medical records or other big system, export the data about defects or deviation into an Excel workbook.

 Then send us your Excel workbook (one worksheet) with a description of the issue you're trying to resolve.
 We won't share your data with anyone and we're happy to sign a non-disclosure agreement.
-Your Excel data can be numbers that look like this:
+Your Excel data can be text and numbers that look like this:

-There may be one or more projects in your data.
+The Data Mining Wizard may reveal one or more projects in your data.
 Most improvement projects have three main deliverables:

 - A control chart of performance over time.